 By the 1907-1908 winter season, 16 Exeter was the home of Charles Theodore Russell and his wife, Louise (Rust) Russell.
 They previously had lived in the Longwood district of Brookline.
 Charles Russell was assistant treasurer of the Boston Wharf Company until 1914, after which he was a trustee and real estate dealer.
 They continued to live at 16 Exeter during the 1908-1909 season, but moved thereafter to 182 Marlborough.

-By 1910, 16 Exeter had become the fraternity house of the MIT chapter of Phi Sigma Kappa fraternity.
+In 1909, 16 Exeter became the fraternity house of the MIT chapter of Phi Sigma Kappa fraternity.
 It previously had been located at 282 Dartmouth.
 Phi Sigma Kappa continued to be located at 16 Exeter until the 1916-1917 winter season, when it moved to 517 Beacon.

 16 Exeter was not listed in the 1918-1920 Blue Books.
 196 Marlborough continued to be medical offices.

 By 1920, 16 Exeter was the sorority house of the Zeta Phi Eta sorority of Emerson College.
 It continued to be located there until 1924, when it moved to 365 Marlborough.